mwanjiru12/code-challenge-week1/README.md

 Student Grade Generator (Toy Problem)
 This program prompts the user to input student marks, and returns the corresponding grade based on the following criteria:

-A: greater than 79
+A: greater than 80
-B: between 60 and 79 (inclusive)
+B: between 60 and 79
-C: between 49 and 59 (inclusive)
+C: between 50 and 59
-D: between 40 and 49 (inclusive)
+D: between 40 and 49
 E: less than 40
 To use the program, run the provided code in a JavaScript environment.
 A prompt will appear asking for the student's marks, between 0 and 100.
 The program will then return the corresponding grade as a letter.